panter/ra-data-prisma/packages/dataprovider/README.md

 ### Customize fetching & virtual Resources

 react-admin has [no mechanism to tell the dataprovider which fields are requested for any resources](https://github.com/marmelab/react-admin/issues/4751), we therefore load all fields for a resource.
-Ff a field points to an existing `Resource`, we only fetch the id of that resource.
+If a field points to an existing `Resource`, we only fetch the id of that resource.

 But sometimes you need to customize this behaviour, e.g.: